quan-h-vu/quan-h-vu.github.io/content/posts/pointlessmeetings/index.md

 But as I learned, sometimes "pointless" meetings have a point.

-In 2022, my company hired a second tech writer.
+In 2021, my company hired [a second tech writer](https://www.linkedin.com/in/laurendetreville/).
 I was more than happy to have help after so many years.
 But soon after her arrival, she invited me to a lot of pointless meetings.
 We started meeting with various teams on a monthly basis.
 The meetings tended to meander and end early.
 Often, members of the other team also seemed unsure about the meeting's purpose.

 About a year later, the purpose became clear.

 [I had been working to establish a Product-led wiki](/samples/internalwiki/index) for some time.
 We met regularly with a member of the Client Success team to discuss their documentation needs on the wiki.
 That member was also the primary author behind a separate, Client Success-led wiki.
 After a year of meetings, he agreed to deprecate his wiki in favor of the Product wiki.
+I was stunned.

 ![My look of amazement at the news](https://gifsec.com/wp-content/uploads/2022/10/jaw-drop-gif-2.gif)